-An unannounced inspection took place on 18 May 2021 between 10.20 and 4.30pm by a care inspector.
+An unannounced inspection took place on 13 May 2021 between 9.55am and 4.30pm by a care inspector.

-The inspection assessed progress with all areas for improvement identified in the home since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
-Areas requiring improvement were identified in relation to staff recruitment and fire safety.
+The inspection sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.